Santo Domingo Yanhuitlán: The town

-Before it was a colonial town, Yanhuitlán existed as an altepetl in Mesoamerica.
+Before the Spanish conquest, Yanhuitlán (known in Mixtec as Yodzocahi) was a Mixtec ñuu (city-state).
+The Danza de los Voladores and ingestion of Psilocybin mushrooms were practiced here.
+It was conquered by Tizoc, but in 1506 rebelled along with Sosollan, probably by expelling or killing Mexica pochteca.
+In response, Moctezuma II sacked the town and took approximately 1000 prisoners to Tenochtitlan, who were later sacrificed in the Tlacaxipehualiztli festival.

 After the fall of Tenōchtitlan in 1521, many city-states such as Yanhuitlán, acquired new degrees of sovereignty from the Aztec empire.
 Local leaders in Yanhuitlán opposed the arrival of Christian missionaries.
 The town was founded by Dominican friars 10 years after the Spanish came to Oaxaca.
 Historically, in colonial times, Yanhuitlán was an important commercial center of the Mixtec people, exporting silk to Mexico City, Puebla and Oaxaca city.
 Communal earnings are kept in chests locked with three keys to conserve them for the cultural development of each of the seven “neighborhoods” of Yanahuitlán: Ayuxu Dana, Xayujo, Tico, Tinde, Yudayo.
 Yuxacoyo y Yuyuxa.

 The municipality is dominated by the Templo y Ex-convento de Santo Domingo (Temple and former convent of Saint Dominic), built around the middle of the 16th century on pre-Hispanic foundations.
 It has a notable façade, baptismal font, “sotocoro” roof, a large number of fine colonial-era santos (statues of the saints) various altarpieces (retablos) on the sides of the church as well as a main altarpiece constructed like a folding screen.
 It also contains an antique pipe organ built around 1700 and restored to playing condition by Pascal Quoirin in 1998.